We at the University of Notre Dame MBA Program are delighted that you have decided to apply to our program.

 You may also visit the website at www.nd.edu/~finaid.

 U.S. applicants should also be sure to prepare the Free Application for Federal Student Aid (FAFSA).
 Please visit the FAFSA website to learn more about their deadlines and the process for application. http://www.fafsa.ed.gov/index.htm

 You may submit this payment via credit card when submitting your online application.
 Visa, Mastercard, American Express, and Discover are accepted.

 Your previous MBA application is available at https://applymba.nd.edu You must log-in using the same e-mail and password that you previously used in order to see your old application.

-If you submitted an application within the last two years, Notre Dame MBA should have record of your Personal Characteristics Inventory, PPI (recommendations), test scores, and transcript documentation.
+If you submitted an application within the last two years, Notre Dame MBA should have record of recommendations, test scores, and transcript documentation.
 You will not have to resubmit these components.
 Unfortunately, we are unable to keep copies of your essays and slide presentations from prior applications.

 Re-applicants should plan to submit the following:

 - Updated copy of resume

 - Updated version of the required essay question